 When Tia died it left a gaping hole in Jasper’s life and it was plainly obvious to see that he was suffering some kind of grief, trauma or melancholy from the loss of his friend.

 One of the ways this manifested itself was to lose the joy of going outside.
 Not only that, Jasper seemed to develop a fear of travelling anywhere that extended beyond the driveway.

 Over time his weight increased due to lack of physical exercise.
-My formula for Jasper was to reward any interest in snifffing the area around the house and walking forward.
-His appetite is good and eats anything and everything so I had no problem giving him food rewards for walking with me but without the food he would often freeze and look longingly back to the house.
+My formula for Jasper was to reward any interest in sniffing the area around the house and walking forward.
+His appetite was good and ate anything and everything so I had no problem giving him food rewards for walking with me but without the food he would often freeze and look longingly back to the house.
 I would try and use the food in fun ways playing pattern games and also using long lapses of time just to let him breath, stand and look around the street to help him cope.
-I also used a lot of BAT and LAT when encountering other dogs.
-I am not exaggerating when I say it has taken months to get him to cope with a normal 30 minute walk around the local vicinity and stay pretty calm in the face of other canines.
+I also used a lot of BAT when encountering other dogs.
+I am not exaggerating when I say it took months to get him to cope with a normal 30 minute walk around the local vicinity and stay pretty calm in the face of other dogs.

 Jasper began to enjoy a short walk or two everyday and especially if accompanied by his favourite person, Amy.
 This long process was hampered by his loss of vision in later years due to cornel ulcers and we basically had to start the whole process again from scratch but he absolutely recovered his joy of exploring the outdoors and lived a full and happy life